patrickballantyne/patrickballantyne.github.io/AssignmentPortfolio.md

   The **SCRIPTS** are in the repository under filenames *PracticalX_TopicX.py*

   The **FIGURES** are in the repository under filenames *FigureX.png*

   ---

+  ## Introduction to Agent-based modelling

+According to Macal and North (2005, p.1), Agent-based modelling is "a modelling or computational framework for simulating dynamic  processes involving autonomous agents."
+In the model, a series of agents individually assess their situation in the model, and are then able to make decisions based on that judgement (Bonabeau, 2002; Macal and North, 2005).
+The principle of agent-based modelling has been gaining significant amounts of enthusiam acorss the entire scientific community in recent years, and according Bankes (2002) it holds out the promise of a revolutionary advance in social science theory.

+Bonabeau (2002) highlighted 3 main benefits to using agent-based models over othering modelling techniques:

+  1. Captures emergent phenomena
+  2. Provides a natural description of a system
+  3. Flexible in approach

+Thus, it seems agent-based models would be a useful way of modelling say for example sheep grazing a field?
+This is what this portfolio will attempt to model.
+Macal and North (2005) identified three requirements for a simple agent-based model, all of which will be included in this model.
+There will be 'Agents' in the form of numerous Sheep, there will be 'Interactions' between the sheep as they communicate with eachother, and an 'Environment' which is the field that the sheep wil interact with.

+The following sections will outline the process by which an agent-based model of 'Sheep-Grazing' has been created.

+  ---
   ### Practical One - Introducing Agent-Based Modelling